juronja/homelab-configs/Applications/Arr/Recyclarr/recyclarr-readme.md

 # Recyclarr yaml configuration

-For now I only use Radarr, Sonarr is commented out.
-To access the yml file enable the Codeserver addon in true nas scale app.
-The port then should be 36107.
+To access the yml file exec into the container.

-You can then just upload the files to the /config folder:
+You have to have these two files in the `/config` folder:
 - recyclarr.yml
 - secrets.yml

-Run `recyclarr sync` to update settings.
+Run `recyclarr sync` to sync settings.